NaziaHasan12007/Payroll-System/README.md

 3. CommissionEmployee – paid a percentage of their sales.
 4. BasePlusCommissionEmployee – paid a base salary plus a percentage of their sales.
 For the current pay period, their base salary must be increased by 10% as a reward.

+By this system one can see the worker's details and their earnings.